 Associate Fellowship Program: 2011-2012 Associate Fellows

-Suzy Roy, Bethany Harris, Michele Mason-Coles, Jessie Van Der Volgen
+Suzy Roy, Bethany Harris, Michele Mason-Coles, Jessi Van Der Volgen

 Indiana University, Indianapolis, 2011